 A false fire alarm can prove a costly exercise for bars; an evacuation means unhappy customers, wasted drinks, and potential fines – amounting to a significant loss in revenue.

-Malicious activations of manual call points hit a record high during 2018/19 contributing to the £1 billion lost every year in the UK due to false alarms, with each incident costing an estimated to cost businesses on average £2.4k.
+Malicious activations of manual call points hit a record high during 2018/19 contributing to the £1 billion lost every year in the UK due to false alarms, with each incident costing businesses an estimated average of £2.4k.

-The Regulatory Reform (Fire Safety) Order 2005 dictates a ‘responsible person’ at your business must carry out a fire risk assessment and put in place appropriate fire safety measures, and plans for an emergency – this will include evacuation plans.
+The Regulatory Reform (Fire Safety) Order 2005 dictates a ‘responsible person’ at your business must carry out a fire risk assessment, putting in place appropriate fire safety measures and plans for an emergency – this will include evacuation plans.

 Evacuations as a result of a false alarm pose an unnecessary risk to both the public and emergency services, rendering your business vulnerable to financial loss.
 One bar in Liverpool lost more than £1,000 after fifty customers left without paying for their food and drinks after it was evacuated over a false alarm.

 Manager of Panam Restaurant and Bar, Daniel Hesketh, said: “The whole industry is becoming harder and harder and the last thing we need is for people to walk off without paying for their food for something that wasn’t our fault and was completely beyond our control.

 “We evacuated for diner’s safety, not to inconvenience anybody, but we compensated them anyway because we knew it wasn’t convenient.”

 He added his Restaurant and Bar was not the only one affected that night, but other businesses had ‘just sort of accepted that people would walk off without paying.’

 With false fire alarms accounting for 40 per cent of the 576,040 incidents attended by Fire and Rescue Services in the last year, wasting precious time and resources, many FRS have now taken the decision to recover costs from business owners who do not address their false fire alarm problem.